Federation of Rhodesia and Nyasaland: Central African Council

 In 1929, the Hilton Young Commission concluded that "in the present state of communications the main interests of Nyasaland and Northern Rhodesia, economic and political, lie not in association with the Eastern African Territories, but rather one another and with the self-governing Colony of Southern Rhodesia".
 In 1938, the Bledisloe Commission concluded that the territories would become interdependent in all their activities, but stopped short of recommending federation.
 Instead, it advised the creation of an inter-territorial council to coordinate government services and survey the development needs of the region.
 The Second World War delayed the creation of this institution until 1945, when the Central African Council was established to promote coordination of policy and action between the territories.
 The Governor of Southern Rhodesia presided over the council and was joined by the leaders of the other two territories.
 The Council only had consultative, and not binding, powers.

 Negotiations

 In November 1950, Jim Griffiths, the Secretary of State for the Colonies, informed the House of Commons that the government had decided that there should be another examination of the possibility of a closer union between the Central African territories, and that a conference of the respective governments and the Central African Council was being arranged for March 1951.
-The conference concluded that there was a need for closer association, pointing to the economic interdependence of the three territories.
-It was argued that individually the territories were vulnerable and would benefit from becoming a single unit with a more broadly based economy.
-It was also said that unification of certain public services would promote greater efficiency.
-It was decided to recommend a federation under which the central government would have certain specific powers, with the residual powers being left with the territorial governments.
-Another conference was held in September 1951 at Victoria Falls, also attended by Griffiths and Patrick Gordon Walker.
-Another two conferences would be held in London in 1952 and 1953 respectively, where the federal structure was prepared in detail.